kyle-n/kyle-n.github.io/_posts/2021-05-28-offline-podcast-watch-apps-ranked.md

 I love listening to [comedians wax rhapsodic about *Robocop* for two-and-a-half hours](https://soundcloud.com/griffin-and-david-present/robocop), so this is a dealbreaker.

-If I'm wrong about the time limit, or there is a way around it, please let me know.
+If I'm wrong about the time limit, or there is a workaround, please let me know.
 The problem could be general sync flakiness or something else.

 ## [Overcast](https://apps.apple.com/us/app/overcast/id888422857) | 1/5 - Barely Usable